pysf/fuzzy-adventure/README.md

 # Recipe Stats Calculator

-## Descriptions

-It was a very interesting task to do, I learned and enjoyed it.
-It is worth mentioning that I learned Golang recently (nearly two months ago) It's my second app with Go and all comments are welcome.
-(The First app is [GoPipelines](https://github.com/pysf/go-pipelines) if you are interested.)
-One last thing, You may see commits from two different usernames (parmenides and pysf), they are both me! sorry for that it just happened by mistake.

 ## Implementatios Details

 1. Any type that satisfies the searchEngine interface can be added to the SearchAggregator easily